apache/camel-website/content/blog/LTS-Release-Schedule/index.md

 patch releases.
 The LTS releases are generally supported for 1-year (latest 2 LTS releases are actively supported)

-For each Camel release we will clearly mark in the release notes whether its a LTS or non-LTS release.
+For each Camel release, we will mark in the release notes whether its a LTS or non-LTS release.

 ## Java 8 and 11